samyounger/samyounger.github.io/_posts/2017-03-03-rails-engine.md

 `$ rails plugin new my_engine --mountable`

-This creates a new file in your root application directory called `mountable`.
-If you intend to have more than one engine, you should move this file.
-Create a new file called `engines`, and move the file into there.
+This creates a new file in your root application directory called `my_engine` (or whatever you called your engine).
+If you intend to have more than one engine, you should move this file into an umbrella directory.
+It so, create a new file called `engines`, and move the newly created engine into there.

 ### Gemspec file